imnamanmodi1/AltTask/README.md

 ### Naman's Stories:

 1. Naman should be able to login/register
-2. Naman should be able to see his pendings tasks & deadlines with priorities.
+2. Naman should be able to see his pending tasks & deadlines with priorities.
 3. Naman should be able to add comment to task & mark it as complete when done.
 4. Naman should be able to filter tasks based on priority & date of completion.
 5. Naman should be able to see reports(how productive he is)